joyfulljs/rotate-image/README.md

 # rotate-image

-rotate image each time by 90 degree.
+truely rotate image itself each time by 90 degree without using `transform: rotate`

 # installation